 As defined in law, the term "homeless" means an individual who lacks a fixed, regular, and adequate nighttime residence.
 Please answer the questions below to determine if your student meets this definition and is eligible for additional services.
 Submission of false information is a violation of the law and may void enrollment and end access to additional services.

-□ (1) Student is sharing housing with one or more families due to loss of housing, economic hardship, or similar reason. □ (2) Student is temporarily living in a motel or hotel due to loss of housing, economic hardship, or similar reason.
+□ (1) Student is sharing housing with one or more families due to loss of housing, economic hardship, or similar reason.

 1. Presently, are you and/or your family living in any of the following situations?
 (Check all that apply)